paulfioravanti/paulfioravanti.github.io/_posts/2024-02-04-creating-plover-plugins-python.md

 PyPI from GitHub.

-The goal is to be able to perform a `git push` up to GitHub, and then have a GitHub action handle publishing to PyPI without any further interaction on my part.
-The GitHub action should also be smart enough to only publish to PyPI when I explicitly specify a new version of the plugin (via a [git tag][]), since not all code pushes need to be published immediately.
+The goal is to be able to perform a `git push` up to GitHub, and then have a GitHub action handle publishing to PyPI without any further interaction from us.
+The GitHub action should also be smart enough to only publish to PyPI when we _explicitly_ specify a new version of the plugin (via a [git tag][]), since not all code pushes need to be published immediately.

 #### Create Trusted Publisher